Duration: 6 Nights/5 Ski Days

 Location: Dolomites Superski.
 4-Star Hotel + Mountain Rifugios.
 Includes 5 Day Lift Ticket.

-Pricing is per person in a shared room and is based on low season dates with a minimum of 6 participants.
-Add 5% for high season.
-Airfare and R/T ground transport to Alta Badia are not included.
+Pricing is per person in a shared room and is based on low season dates.
+Add 5% for high season (Jan 28-Feb 26).
+Airfare and R/T ground transport to Alta Badia not included.
+PLEASE INQUIRE ABOUT GROUP DEPARTURES.

 On this adventure, you’ll ski on groomed slopes within the Dolomite Superski, a carousel of 12 skiing areas seamlessly connected by state-of-the-art lift facilities, offering 1,200 km of groomed slopes.
 Accommodations include 2 nights in a 4-star hotel and 4 nights lodging mountain “refugios.”